 \subsection{Statistical analysis}

-All analyses compare two dependent variables: individual-level MAE (descriptive fit) and absolute ATE error (causal fidelity).
-Because the replication datasets had more limited designs, including fewer countries, interventions, and outcome domains, we restricted replication analyses to variance decomposition, mixed-effects ICC estimation, and permutation tests.
+All analyses compare two dependent variables: individual-level MAE (statistical realism) and absolute ATE error (treatment-effect accuracy).
+Because the replication datasets had more limited designs, with fewer countries, interventions, and outcome domains, we restricted replication analyses to variance decomposition, mixed-effects ICC estimation, and permutation tests.

 \textbf{Variance decomposition}.
 We decomposed the variance in MAE and ATE error using factorial ANOVA.
 For MAE, individual-level data were aggregated to country-outcome-method cells and modeled with country, outcome, method, and all pairwise interactions as fixed effects.
 For ATE error, we conducted two analyses: 1) a comparable country-aggregated model using the same factor structure, and 2) an intervention-level model additionally including intervention, method-by-intervention, and outcome-by-intervention terms.
-All models used Type II sums of squares, with $\eta^2$ factor sum of squares divided by total sum of squares.
-Here we chose Type II because it tests each factor after accounting for all other factors at the same or lower order, which is appropriate given our unbalanced design.
+All models used Type II sums of squares, with $\eta^2$ computed as the factor sum of squares divided by total sum of squares.
+Here we chose Type II because it tests each factor after accounting for all other factors at the same or lower order, appropriate given our unbalanced design.
 Type III sums of squares were computed as a robustness check and yielded consistent conclusions.

 \textbf{Mixed-effects models}.
 To account for the clustering by countries, we fitted linear mixed-effects models with country as a random intercept using REML estimation.
 For MAE, the model included outcome, method, and their interaction as fixed effects.
 For ATE error, fixed effects included outcome, method, intervention, and all pairwise interactions.
 We report variance components and intraclass correlation coefficients (ICC, defined as country variance divided by total variance) to quantify the contribution of country-level heterogeneity to each metric.